Sales Assessment Tests: What to Expect + How to Prepare

-Good answer: Be clear and specific about the steps and actions you would take.
+Good answer: Be clear and specific about your steps and actions.
 Explain why you would take those steps and what the potential outcomes of those steps might be.

 Bad answer: Unclear and vague, too aggressive or too passive in your hypothetical plan, failure to show a meaningful and strategic thought process, failure to be resourceful and even creative.

-Your personality is important—for making sales as well as fitting in with the team.
+Your personality is important—for making sales and fitting in with the team.